 Algonquin Trail in Petawawa

 The Algonquin Trail is open in Petawawa but dead-ends at Portage Road prior to access onto Garrison Petawawa lands.
 Negotiations are ongoing between the County of Renfrew and Garrison personnel on the relocation of the trail due to the previous CPR Rail line following the path through the live-fire shooting range.
 This path needs to be moved now that the user has changed.

 The town of Petawawa has twinned a portion of the Algonquin Trail in Petawawa from Town Centre through to Portage Road in order to provide user separation in the urban portion of this community.
 This twinned trail runs alongside the Algonquin Trail in the corridor adjacent to the roadway (Petawawa Boulevard).
 A portion of the twinned trail is open for non-motorized use from Town Centre to Portage Road.
 Only a small section of this twinned trail remains to be paved prior to the access to Garrison Petawawa.

 The maximum speed limit permitted throughout the Algonquin Trail is 50 km/hour on rural parts of the trail and 20 km/hour on urban parts of the trail.
 So the speed limit through Petawawa would be 20 km/hr or as otherwise posted.

-The Algonquin Trail is only open to ATV’s and ORV’s from May 15 to November 15 (otherwise the trail can be used for passive use such as walking and cycling).
-There is no permit required at this time to travel on the trail with an ATV or ORV.
+The Algonquin Trail is only open to ATV’s and ORV’s from May 1 to November 30 (otherwise the trail can be used for passive use such as walking and cycling).
+A trail permit is required as of May 1, 2023.
 Please note, that the portion of the trail through the City of Pembroke for ATVs is not open yet.
 Should you wish to travel further than Pembroke, you will then need to leave the Algonquin Trail and access the CN Trail which is managed by the Renfrew County ATV Club.
 A permit is required for the CN Trail.
-Contact the club at firstname.lastname@example.org.
+Contact the club at email@example.com.

 A permit is required for the use of a snowmobile on the Algonquin Trail, November 30 to April 30, from the Ontario Federation of Snowmobile Clubs.